 Fathers play a primary role in the healthy development of their children.
-Love and support from both parents is crucial, but a father uniquely contributes to the intellectual, social and emotional well-being of his child.
+Love and support from both parents are crucial, but a father uniquely contributes to the intellectual, social, and emotional well-being of his child.

 WHY FATHERHOOD MATTERS

 Simply put, children need their fathers.
 The paternal bond is a lifelong relationship.
 But too many men have never known the love and support of their own father.
 Father absence creates a void that becomes a devastating inheritance for too many children – one in three – who grow up fatherless are fated to perpetuate the cycle.

 - The sense of security and eagerness to explore is heightened in babies born to involved fathers.